rensetiawanren/REVOU-CSSE-20230831_finance-industry/README.md

 8. Bonus:
-    - [ ] Make images, js and css in separate folders.
+    - [V] Make images, js and css in separate folders.
-    - Apply CSS reusable and present your solution.
+    - [X] Apply CSS reusable and present your solution.